Math is such a daunting subject for many because it can be so abstract.

 As your math courses become more advanced, the functions you study also become more advanced.
 Eventually, math students study functions with multiple variables.
 These kinds of functions are extremely insightful and can emulate critical parts of the natural world.
 However, in order to study them, new tools and technologies must be learned.

 After giving a brief overview of this device and emphasizing its benefits and drawbacks, we compare this 3D graphing calculator to similar products, noting why we think the TI-Nspire CX is superior.
 Finally, we give our thoughts on the future of 3D graphing calculators.
+This in-depth review will allow you to determine whether or not this is the tool that you need in your math class or profession.

 AN OVERVIEW OF THE TI-NSPIRE CX 3D GRAPHING CALCULATOR